The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Michigan, US

 English

-Chiemezie Amadi is a Radiologist in Brighton, Michigan.
-Dr. Amadi has been practicing medicine for over 17 years and is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Pleurisy, Pleural Effusion, Lung Nodules, and ALK-Positive Non-Small Cell Lung Cancer.
-Dr. Amadi is currently accepting new patients.
+Chiemezie Amadi is a Radiologist practicing medicine in Ann Arbor, Michigan.
+He has been practicing medicine for over 17 years.
+Dr. Amadi is rated as an Experienced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
+He is also highly rated in 43 other conditions, according to our data.
+His clinical expertise encompasses Pleurisy, Pleural Effusion, Lung Nodules, and ALK-Positive Non-Small Cell Lung Cancer.

 Experienced in Pulmonary Alveolar Proteinosis